goldensurfer/se2/README.md

 Can host multiple games at the same time.

 Modules:
-* gm_client - handles communication with game_master
+* gm_client - handles communication with server
 * ttt - 5-in-line-tick-tack-toe game logic